(To print, view or download in PDF, click post Title below)

 1Co 5:13 But them that are without God judgeth.
 Therefore put away from among yourselves that wicked person.

 This is why we are told to put out those that bring heresy and openly live in sin.
-We should not need to speculate over the Lord’s sovereignty and hopefully will believe taking such a seeming harsh act is actually the manifestation of what loving our neighbor actually entails.
+We should not need to speculate over the Lord’s sovereignty and hopefully will believe taking such a seemingly harsh act is actually the manifestation of what loving our neighbor actually entails.
 Let the Lord have vengeance, only He can destroy the flesh and humble His little ones to return to their first love.

 This is very difficult, a narrow road indeed especially when involving our physical families and loved ones.
 It can seem so unloving to the natural man to not get engaged in the affairs of the world.